nemediano/QtOpenGLTemplate/README.md

 Ideally, one that includes QtCreator.
 You will also need to have GLM and in case you want to use the model loader [assimp](http://www.assimp.org/)

-The recomended way to use them, is to place the GLM and assimp in your QtWorkspace folder this way you can easily share them between projects.
+The recomended way to use them, is to place the GLM and assimp in your QtWorkspace (the on cloned from here) folder.
+This way you can easily share them between projects.

 ![Workspace](img/files.png)